Limenitis arthemis

 Limenitis arthemis, the red-spotted purple or white admiral, is a North American butterfly species in the cosmopolitan genus Limenitis.
 It has been studied for its evolution of mimicry, and for the several stable hybrid wing patterns within this nominal species; it is one of the most dramatic examples of hybridization between non-mimetic and mimetic populations.

-Limenitis arthemis can be split into two major groups, mainly based on one physical characteristic: the presence of a white band along the wings.
-Individuals of the northern group, called white admirals, have a conspicuous white band that traverse both the dorsal and ventral surfaces of the wing, while those of the southern group, called red-spotted purples, lack that trait as they have evolved to mimic the poisonous pipevine swallowtail (Battus philenor).
+L. arthemis can be split into two major groups, mainly based on one physical characteristic: the presence of a white band along the wings.
+Individuals of the northern group, called white admirals, have a conspicuous white band that traverses both the dorsal and ventral surfaces of the wing, while those of the southern group, called red-spotted purples, lack that trait as they have evolved to mimic the poisonous pipevine swallowtail (Battus philenor).
 Due to overlap in distribution among the two major groups, intermediates are numerous as hybridization occurs frequently.

 Taxonomy and phylogenetics

 Limenitis arthemis is a butterfly species in the tribe Limenitidini of the family Nymphalidae.
-The Limenitidini are a tribe of the better known "brush-footed butterflies", as they are known to perch on hindlegs, whereas the other two forelegs are positioned curled up.
+The Limenitidini are a tribe of the better known "brush-footed butterflies," as they are known to perch on hindlegs, whereas the other two forelegs are positioned curled up.
 These two forelegs often have brush-like hairs, which is a key identifier of the Nymphalidae.
 The Limenitidini consist of 25 species grouped primarily by region.
-The Basilarchia species group, spread in North America, include the American white admiral species, L. arthemis, as well as L. archippus, L. lorquini, and L. weidemeyerii.
+The Basilarchia species group, spread in North America, includes the American white admiral species, L. arthemis, as well as L. archippus, L. lorquini, and L. weidemeyerii.